fmagrini/bayes-bay/docs/source/api/api_standard_discretization.rst

 Discretization
 ==============

 The ``Discretization`` class can be seen as a special type of ``ParameterSpace``, designed for applications that involve spatial domains (see :doc:`api_standard_parameterization`).
 Each dimension within a ``Discretization`` instance corresponds to a discretized element of the spatial domain, such as a pixel in a 2D space.
 Consequently, all free parameters associated with a ``Discretization`` instance are intrinsically associated with spatial domain elements.
-This allows for the definition of prior probabilities that are functions of position within the domain (see :doc:`api_standard_parameters`), enabling sophisticated parameterizations.
+This allows for the definition of prior probabilities that are functions of position within the domain (see :doc:`api_standard_prior`), enabling sophisticated parameterizations.

 .. mermaid::